Formerly, buttons

 The controls of a 1902 Mercedes Simplex.
 Already very complex!

-In the top of the range, there began to flourish a slew of little treats, such as air conditioning, car radio, windows and electric seats, but we didn’t really care about ergonomics.
+In the top of the range, there began to flourish a slew of little treats, such as air conditioning, car radio, windows and electric seats, but we didn’t really care regarding ergonomics.
 This is where the post-war pimple epidemic first erupted.
 Europe has been slower to come to this, its lower standard of living not allowing it to equip current cars as richly as in the USA.

 On board an Edsel Citation in 1958.
 It is a